Liqwid-Labs/liqwid-libs/README.md

 -- +++ OK, passed 100 tests.
 ```

-The library also provides other utilities such as generation of
+The library also provides other utilities such as the generation of
 arbitrary Plutarch functions and defining properties for Plutarch functions
 verified by the equivalent Haskell definition.
 Currently, only functions with
 a single arguement are supported.